Nettie Lee Benson: Career

 Benson earned an academic scholarship and joined her sister Jennie at Texas Presbyterian College.
 She enrolled at the University of Texas, where a course on Spanish North American history given by Charles W. Hackett in 1925 inspired her to pursue the study of Mexico.
 The same year, she left the university and accepted a teaching position at the Instituto Inglés-Español in Monterrey, Mexico, where she taught for two years.
 Returning to Austin, she completed her baccalaureate in 1929, graduating with honors.
 She taught for over a decade in Ingleside, Texas, after which she returned to the University of Texas in order to attend graduate school.
 She was still teaching school in Ingleside when she earned her master's degree in 1936.
 Her thesis was The Preconstitutional Regime of Venustiano Carranza, 1913–1917.
 However, she moved to Austin in 1941 in order to help her nephew adjust as a new student at the University of Texas, after which she started a new career path with an increased focus on studying Latin American history.

 In 1942 she began working at the Latin American Collection.
 While still enrolled as a graduate student, she gained expertise in library acquisitions and applied this knowledge during her travels throughout Latin America.
 Two years later she traveled south of the border to research the first years after Mexican Independence, studying the period between 1820 and 1824 as a subject for her dissertation.
 She wrote The Provincial Deputation in Mexico: Precursor of the Mexican Federal State while executing her demanding full-time job at the Latin American Collection.
-In June 1949, she finished the dissertation, which was published in Mexico City as El Fondo de Cultura Económico and republished in 1992 as The Provincial Deputation in Mexico: Harbinger of Political Economy, Independence, and Federalism.
+In June 1949, she finished the dissertation, which was published in as La Diputación Provincial Y El Federalismo Mexicano and The Provincial Deputation in Mexico: Harbinger of Political Economy, Independence, and Federalism.

 In 1960, Benson expanded her career portfolio.
 While still employed as director of the Latin American Collection, she taught courses in library science and history.
 The same year, she accepted an appointment to the Latin American Cooperative Acquisitions Project (LACAP), which prompted her to travel throughout Latin America in search of books for libraries all over the United States.
 Meanwhile, she gained support from University of Texas president Harry Ransom, who approved a new library acquisitions' budget of $25,000.
 She also co-founded a master's degree program in library science at the university for Latin American specialists.
 Starting in 1964, she taught courses for this program until 1971.
 In 1969, she was tapped again for her expertise in Latin American acquisitions.
 She was invited to join as a member of the International Council of Modern Art, where she was tasked with acquiring Latin American art books for 23 repositories in the United States.
 Benson retired in 1975.